 Our swords are capable of providing a lifetime of use if correctly cared for and maintained.
 The sword should stored in its sheath with the edge facing upward in order to preserve the edge.
-As with most steel items it is very important that the blade be well oiled, cleaned and polished after each use.
-The salt and sweat from your hands can cause rust, so it’s imperative that this is cleaned off.
+As with most steel items, it is very important that the blade be well oiled, cleaned, and polished after each use.
+The salt and sweat from hands can cause rust, so it’s imperative that they be cleaned off.

-If storing the sword for long period of time the sword should be regularly inspected, aired and oiled as required in order to preserve the blade and handle.
+If storing the sword for a long period of time, the sword should be regularly inspected, aired, and oiled as required in order to preserve the blade and handle

-Samurai and other curved Swords – On April 6th 2008 a law came into effect banning samurai and other curved swords with a blade length of 50cm or more, there are some exceptions for registered martial artists, re-enactors and swords produced using traditional forging methods.
+Samurai and other curved Swords – On April 6th 2008 a law came into effect banning samurai and other curved swords with a blade length of 50cm or more.
+However, there are some exceptions for registered martial artists, re-enactors and swords produced using traditional forging methods.

-All of our swords are made using traditional hand forging methods are therefore exempt from this law, however, we would ask that only martial artists consider buying any of our swords.
+All of our swords are made using traditional hand forging methods and thus are exempt from this law.
+However, we would ask that only martial artists and collectors consider buying any of our swords.

-We are the UK’s leading online retailer specialising in authentic high quality swords for sale, we are even able to accommodate custom sword design requests, please get in contact for more information on our Samurai Swords.
-Our swords would never be considered as cheap in quality but they do offer exceptional value for money and are the best swords available for a range of budgets.
+We are the UK’s leading online retailer specialising in authentic high quality swords for sale.
+Our swords would never be considered cheap in quality, but they do offer exceptional value for money and are the best swords available for a range of budgets.